 It was right here in Austria where they began – Salzburg, precisely, 40 miles away from the cattle-strewn field in which FourFourTwo is photographing Bailey.
 You’d never know it from the relaxed demeanour of all involved – cows included – but the young prodigy has already been through far more than the average human experiences in a lifetime.

-One bag for four people’s possessions.
+Imagine the scenario: one bag for four people’s possessions.
 A tin of tuna, mayonnaise and bread for dinner, shared.
 A hostel.
 A bus.
 A muddy field.
 Yet another hostel.
 Repeat.
 Over and over.

 Salzburg in February wasn’t like Kingston, but it was the first stop on Butler and his boys’ European tour, the setting for their first taste of rejection after initially begging for a trial at Red Bull Salzburg.